applicvision/frontend-friends/docs/api/README.md

 ##### `get hydratable: string`

 Returns a string representation of the island for server-side rendering.
-Similar to `.mount`, this will call the setup- and render function, but it will not setup reactivity.
+Similar to [`mount()`](#mountcontainer-htmlelement), this will call the setup- and render function, but it will not setup reactivity.

 #####  `pendingUpdate: Promise|null`